 Fetal cells you contributed to your own mother may be found in her blood, bone marrow, skin, kidney, and liver.
 These fetal cells appear to “treat” her when she is ill or injured.
 Researchers have noticed the presence of these cells in women diagnosed with illnesses such as thyroid disease and hepatitis C. In one case, a woman stopped treatment against medical advice.
 A liver biopsy showed “thousands of male cells” determined to be from a pregnancy terminated nearly 20 years earlier.
 These cells helped her body recover just as fetal cells you gave your mother rush to help repair her from within when she’s unwell.

 There’s evidence that fetal cells provide some protection against certain cancers.
 For example, they’re much more prevalent in the breast tissue of healthy women than in those with breast cancer.
-And fetal cells can contribute stem cells, generate new neurons in the mother’s brain, even help to heal her heart.
+Fetal cells are less common in women who developed Alzheimer’s disease, suggesting they provide late-life protection.
+Fetal cells can contribute stem cells, generate new neurons in the mother’s brain, even help to heal her heart.
 Her heart!

 Look around at your family.
 Any woman who has ever been pregnant, even if she miscarried so early she never knew she was with child, is likely to be a microchimera (a person who carries the cells of another person).
 Fetal cells have the imprint of her child’s father and his ancestry.
 Fetal cells can be shared from one pregnancy to another, meaning the cells of older siblings may float within younger siblings.
+(The baby’s cells can also be transferred to the mother via breastfeeding.)
 These cells are another reminder of the ways we are connected in a holographic universe.

+Overall, the presence of fetal cells in a woman’s body is associated with substantially improved longevity.
 I’d like to think that my fetal cells helped my mother battle the congestive heart failure that eventually took her life.
-I like to imagine that I carry within me my older sister’s fierce intelligence and that my talented younger brother benefits in some way from the cells of both his sisters.
+I like to consider that I carry within me my older sister’s fierce intelligence and that my talented younger brother benefits in some way from the cells of both his sisters.
 Knowing that I carry the cells of my four living children as well as babies I lost makes my heart ever more full on this special day.